Retatrutide FDA Approval Status: July 2026 Update

 When will retatrutide be FDA approved?

 Based on current timelines: NDA submission Q4 2026, FDA review 10–12 months, projected approval late 2027 under priority review or Q1 2028 under standard review.
 Market launch would follow 1–3 months after approval, placing patient access at Q1–Q2 2028.
-This timeline reflects TRIUMPH-1 positive results (May 21, 2026) and assumes no unexpected safety signals emerge from ongoing trials.
+This assumes no unexpected safety signals emerge from ongoing trials.

-What TRIUMPH trial results are expected in 2026?
+What TRIUMPH trial results are expected in the second half of 2026?

 Is retatrutide available now, and how can I get access?